puppetlabs/bolt/documentation/running_bolt_in_docker.md

-# Running Bolt from a Docker image
+# Run Bolt from a Docker image

 Bolt is available on Docker Hub, as an image called `puppet-bolt`.

-## Downloading the image
+## Download the image

 Docker Hub contains different versions of Bolt, with tags corresponding to Bolt system package and Rubygem versions.
 The newest version has a `latest` tag.